JulianVallee/swapi-browser/README.md

 increasing page load times and reduces traffic sent.
 (Note: Cache expiration is not implemented yet.
 Clear localstorage to fetch fresh data on the next page refresh.)
 - Star Wars themed responsive UI with animations, advanced control shortcuts and an app-like look-and-feel.
 - Enhances the API data with a few manually collected images.
 These images should normally not be stored within a repository, but for the purposes of this project it doesn't really matter.
-- Generate TypeScript definitions from SWAPI schema files using `npm run generate-swapi-types`.
+- Generate TypeScript definitions from SWAPI schema files using `npm run generate-types:swapi`.

 ## Setup